Yasashari/C4-contest/tapioca5.md

                                 (borrowPart * _totalBorrow.elastic * _exchangeRate) /
           424                   _totalBorrow.base;

+This inequality determines if a user is solvent or not.
+An attacker is able to set the high value to _totalBorrow.elastic such that above inequality returns false then the user liquidating here.

 https://github.com/Tapioca-DAO/tapioca-bar-audit/blob/2286f80f928f41c8bc189d0657d74ba83286c668/contracts/markets/Market.sol#L423C27-L423C47

-This inequality determines if a user is solvent or not.
-An attacker able to set the high value to _totalBorrow.elastic such that above inequality returns false then the user liquidating here.